tintin554/multilayerpy/README.md

 Suggestions are very welcome!

 ## Acknowledgement and citation
-We would greatly appreciate citation of the description paper (in submission) and source code (see beginning of this README) if MultilayerPy was used in your study.
+We would greatly appreciate citation of the description paper ([discussion paper here](https://doi.org/10.5194/egusphere-2022-143)) and source code (see beginning of this README) if MultilayerPy was used in your study.